Can you imagine a child not having a starting chance in life?

 The primary schools in the area are not enough to support the growing population.
 Mfuleni is facing a crisis.
 We need more education facilities.

-We've built an Early Childhood Development Centre and 3 shack to chic schools in Mfuleni.
+We've built 1 Early Childhood Development Hub and 4 shack schools in Mfuleni.

 We’ve met hundreds of children and teachers from the community, heard their stories and invested in their education, ensuring the promise of a starting chance of receiving education.

-But there are still 251 592 children who need help receiving a quality education.
+But there are still 251 592 children living in the Western Cape (2011) who need help receiving a quality education.

 Together, we can change this.